 Functional behaviour is typically verified through testing on the target platform, whereas properties such as temporal behaviour are mainly verified with support of software analysis tools.
+Worst-case execution times are commonly estimated during development, and later on, verified through measurements on the target platform.

 The interviewees desire tools for verification of both functional and temporal behaviour of embedded applications on PCs.
-We believe that for the large fraction of future functionality, predictable and flexible execution models, where combinations of different analysis techniques that focus more on average case behaviour and quality of service rather than on worst-case behaviour, will be significant.
+We believe that for the large fraction of future functionality, predictable and flexible execution models, where combinations of different analysis techniques that focus more on average case behaviour and quality of service rather than on worstcase behaviour, will be significant.